collective/volto-hydra/README.md

 Your ```handleEditChange``` callback can be hooked up to the code you wrote to render the page from Plone restapi contents.

+Now an editor can:-
-Now any change made in the sidebar automatically appears on the frontend as you type.
+- change a block in the sidebar and have it change on the frontend even as you type in WYSIWYG style
+- Add and remove blocks in the side bar and have them appear on the frontend preview
+- Change page metadata and have blocks that depend on this like the "Title" block change.

 ### Level 4: Enable Managing Blocks directly on your frontend

-If you completed level 2 & 3 (made blocks clickable and enabled live updates) then there is nothing more you need to do.
+If you completed levels 1 to 3 (made blocks clickable and enabled live updates) then there is nothing more you need to do.

-Now your editors can
+Now an editor can :-
-- You can click on '+' Icon to add a block below the current block by choosing a type from BlockChooser popup.
+- You can click on '+' Icon directly on the frontend to add a block below the current block by choosing a type from BlockChooser popup.
    - It appears at the bottom-right of the container in which you added `data-bloc-uid="<<BLOCK_UID>>>"` attribute.
 - Quanta toolbar menu let's you remove a block and open or close the block settings [TODO](https://github.com/collective/volto-hydra/issues/81)
 - drag and drop blocks ([TODO](https://github.com/collective/volto-hydra/issues/65))
 - cut, copy and paste blocks ([TODO](https://github.com/collective/volto-hydra/issues/67))
 - and more ([TODO](https://github.com/collective/volto-hydra/issues/4))

-You will still need to edit the blocks themselves via the sidebar.

 ### Level 5: Enable Editing blocks text and images inplace ([TODO](https://github.com/collective/volto-hydra/issues/5))

 If you want to make the editing experience the most intuitive, you can enable real-time inplace editing, where an editor